SergKrasilnikov/GeoCross/readme.md

     alt="Measuring the distance between the crater centre and each profile point" title="Fig. 2.
 Measuring the distance between the crater centre and each profile point." height="400"/>

+Fig. 2.
+Measuring the distance between the crater centre and each profile point.

 (3) Using points in the centre of each crater from which you want to calculate ejecta thickness, calculate the distance between this point and the profiles' points (Point Distance) (Fig. 2).
 Make .dbf file.
 Add a column named "DIAM" with a diameter